star-time/support/PrivacyPolicy.md

 *   [Google Play Services](https://www.google.com/policies/privacy/)
 *   [OneSignal](https://onesignal.com/privacy_policy)

-**Log Data**

-I want to inform you that whenever you use my Service, in a case of an error in the app I collect data and information (through third party products) on your phone called Log Data.
-This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing my Service, the time and date of your use of the Service, and other statistics.

-**Cookies**

-Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
-These are sent to your browser from the websites that you visit and are stored on your device's internal memory.

-This Service does not use these “cookies” explicitly.
-However, the app may use third party code and libraries that use “cookies” to collect information and improve their services.
-You have the option to either accept or refuse these cookies and know when a cookie is being sent to your device.
-If you choose to refuse our cookies, you may not be able to use some portions of this Service.

-**Service Providers**

-I may employ third-party companies and individuals due to the following reasons:
+## Use of Data

+Startime Fashion uses the collected data for various purposes:

+*   To provide and maintain the Service
-*   To facilitate our Service;
+*   To notify you about changes to our Service
+*   To allow you to participate in interactive features of our Service when you choose to do so
+*   To provide customer care and support
-*   To provide the Service on our behalf;
+*   To provide analysis or valuable information so that we can improve the Service
+*   To monitor the usage of the Service
+*   To detect, prevent and address technical issues

+## Transfer Of Data

+Your information, including Personal Data, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.

+If you are located outside Turkey and choose to provide information to us, please note that we transfer the data, including Personal Data, to Turkey and process it there.

+Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.

+Startime Fashion will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.

+## Disclosure Of Data

+### Legal Requirements

+Startime Fashion may disclose your Personal Data in the good faith belief that such action is necessary to:

+*   To comply with a legal obligation
+*   To protect and defend the rights or property of Startime Fashion
+*   To prevent or investigate possible wrongdoing in connection with the Service
-*   To perform Service-related services; or
+*   To protect the personal safety of users of the Service or the public
+*   To protect against legal liability

+## Security Of Data

+The security of your data is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
+While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.

+## Service Providers

-*   To assist us in analyzing how our Service is used.
+We may employ third party companies and individuals to facilitate our Service ("Service Providers"), to provide the Service on our behalf, to perform Service-related services or to assist us in analyzing how our Service is used.

-I want to inform users of this Service that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.
+These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

-**Security**

-I value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and I cannot guarantee its absolute security.

-**Links to Other Sites**
+## Links To Other Sites

-This Service may contain links to other sites.
-If you click on a third-party link, you will be directed to that site.
-Note that these external sites are not operated by me.
-Therefore, I strongly advise you to review the Privacy Policy of these websites.
-I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.
+Our Service may contain links to other sites that are not operated by us.
+If you click on a third party link, you will be directed to that third party's site.
+We strongly advise you to review the Privacy Policy of every site you visit.

-**Children’s Privacy**
+We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

+## Children's Privacy

-These Services do not address anyone under the age of 13\.
-I do not knowingly collect personally identifiable information from children under 13\.
-In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do necessary actions.
+Our Service does not address anyone under the age of 13 ("Children").

+We do not knowingly collect personally identifiable information from anyone under the age of 13\.
+If you are a parent or guardian and you are aware that your Children has provided us with Personal Data, please contact us.
+If we become aware that we have collected Personal Data from children without verification of parental consent, we take steps to remove that information from our servers.

-**Changes to This Privacy Policy**
+## Changes To This Privacy Policy

-I may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Privacy Policy on this page.
-These changes are effective immediately after they are posted on this page.
+We may update our Privacy Policy from time to time.
+We will notify you of any changes by posting the new Privacy Policy on this page.

-**Contact Us**
+We will let you know via email and/or a prominent notice on our Service, prior to the change becoming effective and update the "effective date" at the top of this Privacy Policy.

+You are advised to review this Privacy Policy periodically for any changes.
+Changes to this Privacy Policy are effective when they are posted on this page.

+## Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me.
+If you have any questions about this Privacy Policy, please contact us:

+*   By email: matimedyaapp@gmail.com